mumbleskates/bilrost/README.md

 #### Deriving `Message`

+The `Message` trait can be derived to allow encoding just about any struct as a Bilrost message, as long as its fields' types are supported.

 If not otherwise specified, fields are tagged sequentially in the order they are specified in the struct, starting with `1`.